IbrokhimN/IJAI/dataset/llm/set8/doc.md

 - The `.apk` file can be installed on an Android device or emulator for testing.

 ## License
-The articles are sourced from [Wikipedia](https://www.wikipedia.org/) and distributed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.
+The articles are sourced from [Wikipedia](https://www.wikipedia.org/)